marlabrizel/marlabrizel.github.io/_posts/2015-10-04-setting-up-travis.markdown

   - bundle exec rake
 {% endhighlight %}

 Here we're specifying a language (Ruby) and a version (2.2.2) for our build.
 These should match your dev environment.
+Note that the one thing that *doesn't* need to match is your choice of version management.
+For example, I use `rbenv` to manage ruby versions on my local machine, but the Travis VMs use `rvm` so I specify this version manager in my configuration.

-Then we're giving Travis a script to execute. `bundle install` installs all of the Gems specified in the Gemfile, and `bundle exec rake db:setup` creates and migrates the database as well as runs the seed file should it exist.
+After adding language and version, we giving Travis a script to execute. `bundle install` installs all of the gems specified in the Gemfile, and `bundle exec rake db:setup` creates and migrates the database as well as runs the seed file should it exist.
 Finally `bundle exec rake` runs your test suite.
-I recommend using the rake command as it's test framework-agnostic.
+I recommend using the rake command as it's test framework-agnostic, meaning you won't have to update your Travis scripts should you some day choose to move from Test::Unit to RSpec or vice-versa.

 ##### Trigger a build